2023 - Detweiler Travelling Fellowship

-> - This fellowship is not restricted to Canadian medical centres.
-Any centre is eligible as long as it is a recognized centre of excellence in your field.
+- This fellowship is not restricted to Canadian medical centres.
+Any centre is eligible as long as it is a recognized centre in your field.

-> - Long distance or online training does not qualify for this fellowship.
+- Long distance or online training does not qualify for this fellowship.
 If a program includes both on-line and in-person components, the in-person component must be at least three months in duration.

 - Detweiler Travelling Fellowships are reviewed in a two-tiered process, with the first tier conducted by external reviewers, and the second tier by the Awards Committee.

 - French applications will be reviewed by French reviewers in Tier 1 and, if successful at Tier 1, will be translated to English to accommodate all members of the Awards Committee.
 Both versions will be provided to the Committee.

 - Incomplete applications will be automatically removed from the adjudication process without informing the applicant.
 Please refer to the application requirements section below to ensure that all necessary components are included.